-The Munchkin has some ease of use issues that hurt its score in our tests earning it only 4 of 10.
-The munchkin instructions are easy enough to read with each language having its own section.
-However, the heating chart is convoluted, and you'll need it everytime you change a bottle type, size, or content level.
-If it were on the warmer, this would make life easier, but as it stands, you'll need to keep the instructions nearby.
-It has an auto shutoff, but there is no audible indicator for the end of the cycle.
+The Munchkin has some ease of use issues that hurt its score in our tests, earning it a below-average score, but not the lowest of the competition.
+The munchkin instructions are easy to read, with each language having its own section.
+However, the heating chart is convoluted, and you'll need it every time you change a bottle type, size, or content level.
+If this chart were on the warmer, this would make life easier, but as it stands, you'll need to keep the instructions nearby.
+It has an auto shut-off, but there is no audible indicator for the end of the cycle.

 The unit includes a vial for water measuring with arbitrary lines labeled with letters.
-It's nice that the vial attaches to the warmer, so you are less likely to lose it, but if you lose it, the warmer is virtually useless.
+It's nice that the vial attaches to the warmer, so you are less likely to lose it, and if you do, the warmer is virtually useless.
 Once you know your line, you are set, but this line can change as your little one needs more food.
-Also, the vial can be difficult to fill to the right line and requires some patience and time to get right.
-It also requires the use of the adapter ring to properly heat the bottle.
+Also, the vial can be challenging to fill to the right line and requires some patience and time to get right.
+It also involves the use of the adapter ring to heat the bottle properly.
 You could easily forget this ring in the middle of the night.
-The user interface is off and on which is as straightforward as it can be.
+The user interface is off and on, which is as straightforward as it can be.

-The Speed has the fastest heat cycle time in this review earning it the highest score for warming efficiency with a 9 of 10.
-Following the instructions, this unit shut off at 2:30 minutes and the bottle reached a temperature of 97F which is one of the closest to body temperature without going over in the group.
+The Munchkin Speed has the fastest heat cycle time in this review, earning it a top score for warming efficiency.
+Following the instructions, this unit shut off at 2:30 minutes, and the bottle reached a temperature of 97F, which is one of the closest to body temperature without going over in the group.
 So, not only is it fast, but it delivers the temperature most parents desire.
 However, during testing, we did have some disparity with bottles that varied from 75-97F degrees using the same settings and water.
-While not a deal breaker, it is something to keep in mind.
-Unfortunately, if you don't follow the instructions, or you don't remove the bottle when the heat cycle is over, you can find yourself with a bottle that is too hot for little mouths or breastmilk that is so hot it is losing nutrients (over 104F).
+While not a deal-breaker, it is something to keep in mind.
+Unfortunately, if you don't follow the instructions, or you don't remove the bottle when the heat cycle is over, you can find yourself with a bottle that is too hot for a little one's mouth or breastmilk losing nutrients if temperature surpasses 104F.

 Before you give a bottle to your baby, you should test the temperature of the contents.
 This includes swirling the bottle to limit hot spots and dripping some on the inside of your wrist.
 Your wrist is more sensitive than your finger, and therefore, better at determining if something is too hot or cold.